 - Report to the School of Chemistry Executive Committee.

-- Dr Georgina Such (Co-Chair and Chemistry representative on the Faculty of Science Diversity and Inclusion Committee)
+- Dr Georgina Such (Associate Dean of Diversity and Inclusion)

 - Assoc Prof Colette Boskovic